-Denver Water Administration Complex, Central Utility Plant.
+Denver Water Operations Complex, Central Utility Plant (CUP).
 The Central Utility Plant is located in the Trades Shop building and is the primary mechanical system for the campus, providing heated and chilled water to the mechanical systems for each building.
-Each building also has the ability to operate independently of the CUP, if needed.
+Each building also can operate independently of the CUP, if needed.

-Denver Water Administration Complex, office space in operations buildings.
-Denver Water is using Haworth furniture in all office spaces.
-Haworth achieved Zero-Waste-to-Landfill status for their North-American and Asian-Pacific production plants in 2009, and globally in 2012.
-All of the Haworth Product for Denver Water was made in the U.S.A., with the majority in Holland, Michigan.
+Denver Water Operations

+Complex, office space in

+operations buildings.
+Denver

+Water is using Haworth furniture

+in all office spaces.
+Haworth

+achieved Zero-Waste-to-Landfill

+status for their North-American

+and Asian-Pacific production

+plants in 2009 and globally in

+2012.
+All the Haworth Products

+for Denver Water were made in

+the U.S.A., with the majority in

+Holland, Michigan.

+Denver Water Operations

-Denver Water Administration Complex, meter test bench.
-Meter test benches use potable water for meter testing that is recovered and reused, saving thousands of gallons of potable water per day.
+Complex, meter test bench.
+Meter

+test benches use potable water for

+meter testing that is recovered and

+reused, saving thousands of

+gallons of potable water per day.

-Denver Water Administration Complex, radiant floor heating system in operations buildings.
+Denver Water Operations Complex, radiant floor heating system in operations buildings.
 Radiant tubing in the concrete floors uses water from the CUP to heat and cool buildings as the primary HVAC system.

-Denver Water Administration Complex, skylights and LED lighting in the Fleet Services building.
+Denver Water Operations Complex, skylights and LED lighting in the Fleet Services building.